 -Biodiversity: This monitoring is articulated to the demands developed by the regional autonomous corporation, which within its policies establishes monitoring and control of the impacts that the project activity may generate to the biotic component, especially biodiversity and specifically to the vulnerable species, or Conservation Target Values (VOC).
 Under this component, the list of species present in the region and their conservation status will be updated based on updated regional studies and complemented by monitoring carried out by the project.
-For the project and following the environmental requirements of the Corporinoquia environmental corporation, through file number 800.44.2.12.004 of the corporation, periodic monitoring is carried out of compliance with the biodiversity component in the areas of influence of the project.
+For the project and following the environmental requirements of the Corporation, periodic monitoring is carried out of compliance with the biodiversity component in the areas of influence of the project.